 NOTE on CGC graded comics: Most all will have some "rainbow effects spots/pools" a.k.a.
 "Newton's rings" on the front and/or back, where the different inner and outer plastics may touch and light refracts through them.
 This does not hurt the comic in any way.
 See more info on my CGC Graded comics page.
 No returns because of this effect, ok?
 Get FREE raw comics with them too.

 PLEASE read the main points on the "How to Order" page if interested in buying anything, before you e-mail or call me, thanks.
 I don't take Paypal or credit cards, sorry.
 I'm NOT buying, thanks.
 Site navigation links are at the bottom of all pages.
 "View" links are set to open in a new window/tab, so just close them to return here.

-My Batman and DC character toys, plates and other collectibles are on the Warner Bros page.
+My Batman toys and other collectibles are on the Warner Bros. page.

 (Includes Detective, mini-series, one-shots, graphic novels, magazines, etc.)